ibm-cloud-docs/satellite/setup-cli.md

         ```
         {: pre}

-        Because the {{site.data.keyword.satelliteshort}} CLI is included in the {{site.data.keyword.containerlong_notm}} CLI plug-in, look for the `container-service/kubernetes-service ` plug-in in your CLI output.
+        Because {{site.data.keyword.satelliteshort}} commands are included in the {{site.data.keyword.containerlong_notm}} CLI plug-in, look for the `container-service/kubernetes-service ` plug-in in your CLI output.
         {: tip}

 ## Uninstalling the CLI